e-cagan/franka-il-rl/README.md

 # franka-il-rl

-End-to-end imitation learning to RL pipeline for robotic pick-and-place: Behavioral Cloning → DAgger → SAC fine-tuning on Franka Panda in MuJoCo, with ROS2 deployment and TensorRT inference.
+End-to-end imitation learning to RL pipeline for robotic pick-and-place: Behavioral Cloning → DAgger → SAC fine-tuning on Franka Panda in MuJoCo, with ROS2 deployment and multi-backend (PyTorch / ONNX / TensorRT) inference.

 ## Overview

 This project explores a complete imitation-to-reinforcement learning pipeline on a simulated robot arm.
 A scripted expert generates demonstrations in MuJoCo, which are first cloned via Behavioral Cloning, then refined interactively via DAgger, and finally trained from scratch with Soft Actor-Critic to evaluate online RL on the same task.
-The final BC-trained policy is exported to ONNX/TensorRT and deployed through a ROS2 Humble inference node, with the entire stack containerized via Docker.
+The final BC-trained policy is exported to ONNX and deployed through a ROS2 Humble inference node behind a swappable backend interface (PyTorch / ONNX / TensorRT), with the entire stack containerized via Docker.

 The project emphasizes a side-by-side comparison of three learning paradigms (offline imitation, interactive imitation, online RL) under a single environment and evaluation harness, with controlled ablation studies on demonstration count, network capacity, expert design, and β scheduling.
 All experiments are reproducible via seed-controlled scripts and tracked in Weights & Biases.